The mental load of motherhood is half the battle of being a parent. But there are ways to deal with this burden, so you don’t have to go it alone!

 Like many things, having an open dialogue with your husband about mental load is an important part of creating balance.
 It may not always be easy to deal with the challenges of motherhood, but it’s easier if you carry it together!

 Do you have any tips for how to create mental load balance?
-Share them with others in our comments!
+Share them with us on FamilyApp’s Instagram or Facebook pages!
 It’s one thing to survive the super busy weeks of being a parent, but thriving makes all the difference!